Xiaohan-Tian/celshading/README.md

 # Simple CelShading Add-on for Blender

-An extrame light-weighted [**Blender**](https://www.blender.org) add-on that can apply cel-shading materials to the objects.
-It also provides an one-button-solution to apply cel-shading materials to VRoid created models.
+An extremely lightweight [**Blender**](https://www.blender.org) add-on that can apply cel-shading materials to objects.
+It also provides a one-button solution for applying cel-shading materials to VRoid created models (needs to be converted to PMX format).

-Note this project was initially coded for my personal Douga work, thus, the source code is not optimized and doesn't has complete error handling logic, when you see errors when using this add-on, please carefully read the user guide below to troubleshoot.
+Please note that this project was initially coded for my personal Douga work.
+As a result, the source code is not optimized and lacks complete error handling logic.
+If you encounter errors when using this add-on, please carefully read the user guide below to troubleshoot.

-This add-on only works in Eevee render engine.
+This add-on only works with the Eevee render engine.

 ## User Guide

 ### Installation
-- Download the zip file `simple_celshading-v*.*.*.zip` from the [**release**](https://github.com/Xiaohan-Tian/celshading/releases) page
+- Download the zip file `simple_celshading-v*.*.*.zip` from the [**release**](https://github.com/Xiaohan-Tian/celshading/releases) page.
-- Click menu item "Edit" -> "Preferences"
+- Click on the "Edit" menu -> "Preferences."
-- Click "Add-on" on the left side of the "User Preferences" window
+- In the "User Preferences" window, select "Add-on" on the left side.
-- Click "Install" button on the top-right of the "User Preferences" window
+- Click the "Install" button in the top-right corner of the "User Preferences" window.
-- Select the zip you just downloaded and click "Install Add-on" button on the bottom-right
+- Choose the zip file you just downloaded and click the "Install Add-on" button at the bottom-right.
-- Once you made the selection, the "User Preferences" window will automatically filter out the add-on with the name `Simple CelShading *.*.*`, make sure the checkbox on the left side is checked
+- Once you've made the selection, the "User Preferences" window will automatically display the add-on named `Simple CelShading *.*.*`.
+Ensure that the checkbox on the left side is checked.
-- Close the "User Preferences" window
+- Close the "User Preferences" window.
-- The add-on can be found in View3D -> Sidebar -> CelShading (or shortcut key `N` -> CelShading)
+- You can find the add-on in View3D -> Sidebar -> CelShading (or use the shortcut key `N` -> CelShading).

 ### Notes
-If you need to apply CelShading to a PMX model imported by [**Blender MMD Tools**](https://github.com/UuuNyaa/blender_mmd_tools/tree/main), please make sure to perform the following 2 steps first:
+If you need to apply CelShading to a PMX model imported by [**Blender MMD Tools**](https://github.com/UuuNyaa/blender_mmd_tools/tree/main), please make sure to perform the following two steps first:
-- Select the model and click "Convert to Blender" button, this step will convert the MMD-like materials into "Principled BSDF" and "Image Texture"-based simple materials.
+- Select the model and click the "Convert to Blender" button.
+This step will convert the MMD-like materials into "Principled BSDF" and "Image Texture"-based simple materials.
-- Then click "Separated by Materials" button on the Blender MMD Tools, this step will allow you to select each component of the body individually.
+- Then click the "Separated by Materials" button in Blender MMD Tools.
+This step will allow you to select each component of the body individually.

-After those 2 steps above, you can select different compoenents one by one to convert them into CelShading materials.
+After completing these two steps, you can select different components one by one to convert them into CelShading materials.

 ### Features

 #### Convert to CelShading Material

-This feature can convert the first material of the selected object into CelShading material.
+This feature can convert the first material of the selected object into a CelShading material.

 Prerequisites:

-- Selected object must has at least one material, and only the first material will be converted to CelShading material.
+- The selected object must have at least one material, and only the first material will be converted to a CelShading material.
-- The first material of the selected object must has either a "Principled BSDF" shader or a "Image Texture" node.
+- The first material of the selected object must have either a "Principled BSDF" shader or an "Image Texture" node.

 Usage: